CasianovDenis/PasswordManager/README.md

 - In this project are connected SMTP protocol for send one time password in the user email

-- If inserted wrong password or answer for "secret question", system create time ban for user account on 30 minutes

 - Entity framework are using for work with database data PostgresSQL.